PISAresearch/metamask-comp/README.md

 Only BitFlip poses a problem as it has linear storage increase.
 If the signer wants to perform 100k+ transactions, then the storage cost will get large over time.
 All other proposals have constant storage.

+## Addendum - EIP Experiment
+As a side effort, as part of this contest we experimented with using the EIP712 encoding format, and what impact that would have on a meta transaction recipient contract.
+Our solution isnt fully complete - it lacks tests.
+More details can be found [here](./src/contracts.EIP712Experiment);